taybenlor/runno/packages/website/src/pages/articles/wasi-web-component.md

 I'm heading over to Seattle from Australia to be at WASMCon2023, if you're planning on attending and would like to chat, shoot me an email or find me on Mastodon.
 The links are in the footer.

+## Update (28th August, 2023)

+I've had to update this post to switch from `autorun` to `controls` for each of the examples, because it was costing me too much in bandwidth.
+It's still a fun demo hopefully!